raysan5/rres/README.md

 ### Resource Data Type: `rresResourceDataType`

-The resource `type` specified in the `rresResourceInfoHeader` defines the type of data and the number of properties contained in the resource chunk.
+The resource `type` specified in the `rresResourceChunkInfo` defines the type of data and the number of properties contained in the resource chunk.

 Here it is the currently defined data types.
 Please note that some input files could generate multiple resource chunks of multiple types.
 Additional resource types could be added if required.